Ghostkeeper/SettingsGuide/resources/articles/bridge_settings_enabled.md

 * density (like infill density, but with the skin lines)
 * fan speed

 These settings can be adjusted separately for the skin that bridges a gap as well as for the walls.
 If [Bridge Has Multiple Layers](bridge_enable_more_layers.md) is enabled, they can also be adjusted separately for the second and third layer above the bridged gap.
+It also allows tweaking which parts of the print are seen as bridging areas, by tuning [what fraction of an area must be over air](bridge_skin_support_threshold.md) and a [minimal width for the walls](bridge_wall_min_length.md).